Prostitution in Bangladesh: Expansion

 In Bangladesh, generally three types of sex workers are seen: hotel-based, floating in parks and gardens, and brothel-based.
 Despite various restrictions, the number of professional sex workers in Bangladesh continues to increase.
 The main reasons for entering this profession include poverty, unemployment, increasing urban migration of unmarried young women for low-paying jobs, and family breakdown.
 About two-thirds of Bangladesh's professional sex workers come from families of agricultural laborers, small farmers, fishermen, etc., and the rest often come from low-income families of rickshaw or cart pullers, boatmen, etc. Nowadays, even women from solvent families are seen in this profession.

 In 1901, according to government records, there were 2,164 sex workers in Dhaka.
 According to estimates by some local NGOs in Bangladesh, at the beginning of the 21st century, there were about 100,000 registered sex workers in Bangladesh.
 According to the Sex Workers Network of Bangladesh, in 2017 there were 25,000 floating and 70,000 legal sex workers in brothels across the country.
 In 2020, according to their data, although their list included over 65,000 sex workers, the total number in the country was more than 100,000.
-According to government statistics from 2015–16, there were about 102,000 sex workers in Bangladesh.
+According to government statistics from 2015 to 2016, there were about 102,000 sex workers in Bangladesh.
 It is also estimated that the total number of female sex workers, both legal and illegal, is around 500,000.
 According to Save the Children, in 2014, 5 percent of sex workers were in hotels, 41 percent were floating, and 54 percent were in brothels.